-NUR499 RN-BSN CAPSTONE PROJECT // 3 CREDITS PREREQUISITES: NONE
+NUR499 RN-BSN CAPSTONE PROJECT // 3 CREDITS

-The capstone course in the RN-BSN program focuses on the synthesis of knowledge from past and current learning experiences to promote professional evidence-based practice that emphasizes principles of career management.
+P&FBIFGUM 5/TEE Sub NGV MEURXXX) courses is restricted to students admitted to a Nursing program.
+Nursing course The capstone course in the RN-BSN program focuses on the synthesis of knowledge from past and current learning experiences to promote professional evidence-based practice that emphasizes principles of career management.
 Collaboration with other healthcare providers to improve evidenced-based outcomes of clients, families and the community is emphasized.
 The student utilizes the competences gained throughout the curriculum to develop and implement a capstone project based on a clinical problem, issue, or concern.
 This clinical practice experience comprises a minimum of eight clinical practice hours.
 The learning of the concepts of the curriculum is embedded in Programmatic Outcomes for each course.
-The rolamination of the RN-BSN program involves showcasing how these Programmatic Outcomes have been met with the presentation of the capstone project.
+The culmination of the RN-BSN program involves showcasing how these Programmatic Outcomes have been met with the presentation of the capstone project.